Chart Color Schemes

 Lara is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As evaluated in the latest Census, Lara's dwelling structures comprised 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structures were 84.6% houses and 15.4% other dwellings.
-Home ownership in Lara was at 32.5%, with the remainder of dwellings either mortgaged (46.4%) or rented (21.2%).
+In Lara, as per the latest Census evaluation, 90.4% of dwellings were houses, with the remaining 9.6% comprising semi-detached homes, apartments, and other types.
+This distribution differs from Non-Metro Vic., where 84.6% of dwellings are houses and 15.4% are other dwellings.
+Home ownership in Lara stood at 32.5%, mirroring the Non-Metro Vic. rate, with mortgaged properties at 46.4% and rented dwellings at 21.2%.
 The median monthly mortgage repayment in Lara was $1,755, higher than Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure in Lara was recorded at $370, compared to Non-Metro Vic.'s $335.
-Nationally, Lara's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent in Lara was $370, compared to Non-Metro Vic.'s $335.
+Nationally, Lara's median monthly mortgage repayments were lower at $1,755 versus Australia's average of $1,863, and median weekly rents were also lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing